Our Team

 Betul Tuna

-Co-Founder | Executive Officer
+Co-Founder | Director - Executive Officer

 Betul Tuna is currently a Senior Project Officer at the Ethnic Council of Shepparton & District working in the space of Family Violence Prevention.
 Betul is one of the co-founders of the Point of Difference Studio and also works with Berry St as a Youth Development Worker.